ok1cdj/ADF4351-basic-LO/README.md

 Simple CW beacon.
 SW is to large for ATTiny13.
 You can use ATTINY45/85 on same PCB.
 Beacon send string in morse code like - OK1CDJ JO70VA and then continous tone for 5s.

+# ADF4351-Key
+Version with external keying on PB0 of ATTiny13.
+Can be used as simple CW transmitter.

 ## PIN layout of ATTINY13/45/85
 MCU is powered  by 3.3V directly from PLL board.

+ pin 5 - PB0 external keying - optional

  pin 3 - PB4  to ADF4531 clock (CLK)